 And as teams evaluate their data retention policies, deeper scanning within company-held data can reveal important classifications such as “Created” or “Last Updated” that can support the application of retention policies.

-Before data teams can address vulnerabilities in their privacy programs, it’s necessary to understand the complete scope of their organization’s stored data.
+Before different stakeholders can address vulnerabilities in their privacy programs, it’s necessary to understand the complete scope of their organization’s stored data.

 The outcomes of data discovery and data mapping establish this.
-Once an organization has a readily accessible, well-classified data landscape, it’s much easier to develop detailed data insights.
+Once an organization has a readily accessible, well-classified data landscape, it’s much easier to develop detailed data insights and improve data quality.

-Privacy teams that partner with an intelligent solution for data discovery and data mapping can build confidence in their ability to source up-to-date regulations and remain flexible as circumstances evolve.
-They know that automation plays a pivotal role in addressing and solving their challenges — by saving time, increasing accuracy, and laying the groundwork for an effective privacy strategy.
+Privacy teams that partner with an intelligent data mapping solution and automated data discovery can build confidence in their ability to source up-to-date regulations and remain flexible as circumstances evolve.
+They know that automation plays a pivotal role in addressing and solving the challenges presented by the data mapping process — by saving time, increasing accuracy, and laying the groundwork for an effective privacy strategy.